What is Smishing and How to Defend Against It

 Common tactics of smishing attacks are:

-• Claiming that your bank account or credit card has been hacked and you need to “verify your PIN” immediately.
+The most common trick is claiming that your bank account or credit card has been hacked and you need to “verify your PIN” immediately.
+Banks and creditors may sometimes contact you with an update or warning, but these messages never contain a link to their website.

 what is smishing